folutade/KnowThatYouAnointed/content/posts/the-party.md

   Your lil' memes is losin' steam, they figured you out
   **The forced opinions is not convincin'**, y'all need a new route*

-* A few months after "Watch the Party Die" was released, Kendrick released the album *GNX* whose opening track "wacced out murals" mentions "Watch the Party Die" and specifically criticies a White comedy podcast host who controvertially joked about Black women being emotionally disregulated and violent.
+* A few months after "Watch the Party Die" was released, Kendrick released the album *GNX*, whose opening track "wacced out murals" mentions "Watch the Party Die" and specifically criticizes a White comedy podcast host who controversially joked about Black women being emotionally dysregulated and violent.

   * **Don't let no white comedian talk about no Black woman**, that's law
   **I know propaganda work for them**, and fuck whoever that's close to them
   **The niggas that coon, the niggas that bein' groomed**, slide on both of them

 * On the track "Worldwide Steppers" from *Mr. Morale & the Big Steppers*, Kendrick asserted that Hollywood's corporate leaders and employees are "silent murderers" who teach their deadly and deceptive philosophies in schools.

   * *Eight billion people on Earth, **silent murderers**
   Non-profits, preachers and church?
 Crooks and burglars (Woo)